-As of December 31, 2021, Peoples had recorded an unfunded commitment liability of \$2.5 million, a decrease compared to the \$2.9 million that was recorded as of December 31, 2020.
+At December 31, 2022, Peoples had recorded an unfunded commitment liability of \$2.0 million, a decrease compared to the \$2.5 million that was recorded at December 31, 2021.
 The allowance for unfunded commitments (also referred to as "unfunded commitment liability") is presented in the "Accrued expenses and other liabilities" line of the Consolidated Balance Sheets.
-During 2021, Peoples recorded a recovery of credit losses on unfunded commitments of \$360,000, compared to a provision for credit losses on unfunded commitments of \$1.4 million for 2020.
+For 2022, Peoples recorded a recovery of credit losses on unfunded commitments of \$0.6 million, compared to a recovery for credit losses on unfunded commitments of \$360,000 for 2021.
 The change in the allowance for unfunded commitments is reflected in the "Provision for credit losses" line of the Consolidated Statements of Income.